Sir William Robertson, 1st Baronet: Early life

 As a young soldier, Robertson was noted for his prowess at running and for his voracious reading of military history.
 He won company first prizes for sword, lance and shooting.
-Among the young lieutenants under whom he served were future Lieutenant-General "Jimmy" Babington and "Freddy" Blair, who would later be Robertson's Military Secretary at Eastern Command in 1918.
+Among the lieutenants under whom he served were future Lieutenant-General "Jimmy" Babington and "Freddy" Blair, who would later be Robertson's Military Secretary at Eastern Command in 1918.
 He was promoted to lance-corporal in February 1879 and corporal in April 1879.
 As a corporal, he was imprisoned for three weeks with his head shaven when a soldier under arrest, whom he was escorting, escaped near Waterloo Station.
 Later, whilst serving in Ireland, he once kept soldiers under arrest handcuffed for a twelve-hour train journey rather than risk a repetition of the event.

 He was promoted to lance-sergeant in May 1881 and sergeant in January 1882.
 He obtained a first class certificate of education in 1883, while serving in Ireland.
-Robertson was promoted to troop sergeant major in March 1885 to fill a vacancy, as his predecessor, a former medical student serving in the ranks, had been demoted for making a botch of the regimental accounts and later committed suicide.
+Robertson was promoted to troop sergeant major in March 1885 to fill a vacancy, as his predecessor had been demoted for making a botch of the regimental accounts and later committed suicide.